Decoupling of the many-body effects from the electron mass in GaAs by means of reduced dimensionality: V. Measuring

 Alternatively, we can extract values of both $m_0$ and $\gamma$ from each individual measurement at a different density (\emph{i.e.}, interaction parameter $r_\textrm{s}$).
-In addition to extracting $\gamma$ from the observed $m_\textrm{s}/m_\textrm{c}$ ratio, we use the Hubbard spectra in Fig.\ \ref{fig3} to fit data similar to that shown in Fig.\ \ref{fig2} by scaling the overall energy axis by $1/m_0$.
-As a result, we obtain an average mass of $m_0=(0.0515\pm0.0015)m_\textrm{e}$ for $r_\textrm{s}<1.6$, which shows no dependence on density (see Fig.\ \ref{fig4}b, closed symbols) and is in good agreement with the previous value within experimental error.
-At higher $r_\textrm{s}$ (open symbols), individual extraction of $m_\textrm{0}$ is hindered, given that $m_\textrm{s}$ cannot be accurately extracted due to the ZBA.
-We estimate $m_\textrm{0}$ by fitting the spinon mode up to the point where the ZBA takes over, $\gamma_{\textrm{min}}$, as well as assuming a scenario of minimal screening, $\gamma_{\textrm{max}}$, from which lower and upper bounds, respectively, on $m_0$ can be obtained given knowledge of $m_\textrm{c}$ \cite{SM}.
-The open symbols in Fig.\ \ref{fig4}b correspond to the average values between these two limits.
+In addition to extracting $\gamma$ from the observed $m_\textrm{s}/m_\textrm{c}$ ratio, we use the Hubbard spectra to fit data similar to that shown in Fig.\ \ref{1D_2D_map} by scaling the overall energy axis by $1/m_0$.
+As a result, we obtain an average mass of $m_0=(0.0515\pm0.0015)m_\textrm{e}$ for $r_\textrm{s}<1.6$, which shows no dependence on density (see Fig.\ \ref{m0_dimension}b, closed symbols) and is in good agreement with the previous value within experimental error.
+Note that uncertainty in $m_0$ mostly arises here from the error in extracting $m_\textrm{c}$ and $m_\textrm{s}$, as the observed dispersions are not perfectly sharp and have some finite broadening ($\Gamma\sim0.2-0.3$\,meV).
+At higher $r_\textrm{s}$ (open symbols), on the other hand, extraction of $m_\textrm{0}$ is hindered, given that $m_\textrm{s}$ cannot be accurately extracted due to the ZBA.
+We estimate $m_\textrm{0}$ by fitting the spinon mode up to the point where the ZBA takes over, $\gamma_{\textrm{min}}$, as well as assuming a scenario of minimal screening, $\gamma_{\textrm{max}}$, from which lower and upper bounds, respectively, on $m_0$ can be obtained given knowledge of $m_\textrm{c}$, see \cite{SM} for full details.
+The open symbols in Fig.\ \ref{m0_dimension}b correspond to the average values between these two limits.
 Therefore, although the current level of resolution of the spin mode in our experiment does not allow us to discern between different mass models, our results are compatible with a picture where $m_0$ remains constant as a function of density, as it is no longer being determined by many-body effects.
-Most importantly, however, is that even within the error, all extracted mass values are observed to fall systematically below $m^*_{\textrm{3D}}$ and $m^*_{\textrm{2D}}$, see Fig.\ \ref{fig4}a.
-Furthermore, note that even if a dependence of $m_0$ on $r_\textrm{s}$ exists, this can already be seen to be, within error, much weaker than that observed in 2D and 3D over a comparable range.
-It is also worth highlighting that the upper bound of the error bars shown for $r_\textrm{s}\gtrsim2$ was obtained assuming minimal screening, an unlikely scenario since in this region every device has two 1D subbands occupied.
-Therefore, the real error is most likely smaller than that shown in Fig.\ \ref{fig4}b.